encode/django-rest-framework/docs/api-guide/responses.md

 ## .data

-The unrendered content of a `Request` object can be accessed using the `.data` attribute.
+The unrendered content of a `Request` object.

 ## .status_code